Kritchanaxt/Kritchanaxt/README.md

-Hello, I'm Kritchanat Malaikwan 💣💥
+Hello, My name is Kritchanat 💣💥
 -------------------------------
 Student at KASETSART UNIVERSITY
 * 🌍  I'm based in I'm based in Thailand